FEUP-LEIC-ES-2023-24/2LEIC03T3/README.md

 **DigiWater Database Schema**: This package represents the structure and organization of the database underlying the system.

+As of External Services, the **Email API** is a vital component in this system.
+It enables communication via email and facilitates automated email-based workflows and notifications.
+The **Google Maps API** provides a comprehensive set of tools and services for incorporating mapping, geolocation, and location-based services.
+The **Water Quality Data API** provides access to various data related to water quality measurements, such as pH levels, dissolved oxygen, turbidity, temperature, and pollutant concentrations in bodies of water, in this case specifically in Gêres.

 ### Physical architecture
 The goal of this subsection is to document the high-level physical structure of the software system (machines, connections, software components installed, and their dependencies) using UML deployment diagrams (Deployment View) or component diagrams (Implementation View), separate or integrated, showing the physical structure of the system.